notteddydev/reimagined_lamp/ROADMAP.md

 ### ToDo (AddressBook)

 forms.py
-- validate that dod is greater than dob, anniversary, year met...
 - validate that for forms with ModelMultipleChoice, and a User passed in form validation fails if Models that belong to another User are selected.
 - Ensure that when a Tag is Updated (new TagUpdate view mentioned in views.py list), the disassociated contacts ARE disassociated.
 TESTS.
-- refactor the date fields on Contact - anniversary, dod, dob.
-- Make sure formsets are all instantiated correctly, i.e. EmailCreateFormSet() rather than EmailCreateFormSet where necessary in creation methods.
 - Make it so that only existing models being updated in formsets have the option to be deleted.

 models.py